beauhaus/robot_companions/README.md

 ## Regrets during the dev-process & high-priority issues:

 1. Deprioritized **media queries** during the development.
-As a result the layout lacks consistancy....More difficult targeting of elements, more css, more queries, less fun for the user and developer.
+As a result the layout lacks consistency....More difficult targeting of elements, more css, more queries, less fun for the user and developer.

-2. **Used rems** for font-sizes only to discover later that they are, indeed, relative.Implemented Solution: Perfect use-case for  **css-variables** at :root{} in the stylesheet.
+2. **Used rems** for font-sizes.
+Boo! 🤮 **Implemented Solution**: Perfect use-case for  **css-variables** at :root{} in the stylesheet.

 3. **Too much styling** early in the dev-process.
 --Hey, future Self, hook up the damned routes and buttons etc before you screw around with colors and typograpy!